-If you are looking for some adventure, you could join a whale watching tour from the harbour and try and spot these gentle giants in their natural habitat.
+If you are looking for some adventure, you will join a whale-watching tour from the harbor and try and spot these gentle giants in their natural habitat.
 Of the many species found there, the great Humpback Whales, Minke Whales, Harbour Porpoise, and White Beaked Dolphins are the most commonly spotted, but there is always a chance to see other types such as Orcas or even Blue Whales.

-If, however, you are in a mood for relaxation, but with a twist, the Bjórböðin Beer Spa might be the perfect option for you.
+If you are in a mood for relaxation but with a twist, the Bjorbodin Beer Spa might be the perfect option for you.
 There, you’ll have a chance to soak in warm beer and beer yeast, said to do wonders for both your hair and skin.
 If you wish, you can unwind with a cold beer in your hand as well.

 As you continue your journey, your guide will tell you the folklore about the unique-looking rock, Hvítserkur, which is your next stop.
-This massive monolith is said to look like a dragon or an elephant drinking out of the surrounding water.
+This massive monolith looks like a dragon or an elephant drinking out of the surrounding water.

 You will then arrive at your accommodations near the town of Borgarnes.
 Before going to bed, you could spend the evening relaxing in the hotel’s hot tub and gaze up at the sky in hopes of catching a glimpse of the elusive Northern Lights.

-Your first stop will be at Gerðuberg, a stunning cliff made of hexagonal basalt columns.
-From there, you’ll head to Ytri-Tunga where you’ll see something unusual in Iceland, a white sand beach.
+Your first stop will be at Gerduberg, a stunning cliff made of hexagonal basalt columns.
+From there, you’ll head to Ytri-Tunga, where you’ll see something unusual in Iceland, a white sand beach.

-The beach at Ytri-Tunga is not made from black volcanic sand like most beaches in the country but golden sand.
-Impressive as that is here in this country, the most remarkable sight at Ytri-Tunga is actually the seal colonies which can often be seen lounging about on the beach
+The beach at Ytri-Tunga is not made from black volcanic sand like most beaches.
+Impressive as that is here in this country, the most remarkable sight at Ytri-Tunga is actually the seal colonies which can often be seen lounging about on the beach.

-Watching over you throughout your journey today is the massive Snæfellsjökull glacier.
-This natural feature was used as the entrance to the centre of the Earth in Jules Verne’s classic sci-fi novel and today, you can go on your own underground adventure.
+Watching over you throughout your journey today is the massive Snaefellsjokull glacier.
+This natural feature was used as the entrance to the center of the Earth in Jules Verne’s classic sci-fi novel, and today, you can go on your own underground adventure.
 One of Iceland’s most extensive lava caves, Vatnshellir, is the next stop.
 This underground dome is easily accessible and explorable with a good guide.

-No tour of the Snæfellsnes Peninsula is complete without a visit to the iconic Kirkjufell mountain, your next stop.
-This picturesque mountain was featured in Game of Thrones as the ‘mountain like an arrowhead', located beyond the Wall.
-Don’t worry, there are no White-Walkers in Iceland (anymore).
+No tour of the Snaefellsnes Peninsula is complete without a visit to the iconic Kirkjufell mountain.
+This picturesque mountain was featured in Game of Thrones as the ‘mountain like an arrowhead,’ located beyond the Wall.
+Don’t worry, there are no White-Walkers in Iceland!

-Customers travelling on their own will receive a single room.
+Customers traveling on their own will receive a single room.
 Reservations for 2 people will be allocated a double room.
-For bookings of 3 or more, triple rooms will automatically be allocated.
+For bookings of 3 or more, triple rooms will automatically be issued.
 For example, a group of 8 will receive 2 triple rooms and 1 double.
-If these arrangements do not meet your requirements, please contact the provider.
+If these arrangements do not meet your requirements, don't hesitate to get in touch with the provider.

-The Northern Lights are a natural phenomenon, and therefore cannot be guaranteed, but this itinerary is designed to maximise your chances to see them if weather allows.
-Please be advised that there is no specific Northern Lights hunt on this tour, but your guide will notify you if the conditions are favourable and advise you on how to best spot them.
+The Northern Lights are a natural phenomenon, and therefore cannot be guaranteed, but this itinerary is designed to maximize your chances to see them if the weather allows.
+Please be advised that there is no specific Northern Lights hunt on this tour, but your guide will notify you if the conditions are favorable and advise you on how to spot them.